Germany again deports Lebanese gang leader Ibrahim Miri | DW | 23.11.2019

 The deportation marked the second time in a matter of months that 46-year-old Miri has been deported.
 He re-appeared in Bremen just months after he was flown back to his home country in June, following years in prison.

-German security authorities believe him to be the chief of a criminal family network.
+German security authorities believe him to be the chief of a criminal family network, active in the German city of Bremen.

 Interior Minister Horst Seehofer confirmed that Miri had arrived and thanked all those involved in the operation that "the deportation of Miri was so swiftly carried out."